avalluvan/avalluvan/README.md

 - ⚡ Fun fact: ...
 -->

-Avionics Engineer at the Student Satellite Program Student Intern at Agro-Informatics Lab, CSRE
+Avionics Engineer at the Student Satellite Program<br>
+Student Intern at Agro-Informatics Lab, CSRE

 Convener at the Maths and Physics Club